alexwalling/hashmap/README.md

 >mocha

 ##Using hash map
->in another file you must use
+-Using hashmap in another file you must use
 ```
 var hashmap = require('/hashmap');
 ```
->Use hashmap
+-Use hashmap
 ```
 myHashmap = new map(size);
 myHashmap.set('key', value); //return boolean indicating success/failure